Simulation-Software-Engineering/homepage/docs/course-information.md

 We encourage **you** to help us extend these resources and fix mistakes.

+## Exam

+The course has a so-called *"course accompanying examination"*.
+This means, there will be no single exam.
+Instead, we evaluate the students' performance on the individual challenge, on the weekly exercises, and on the overall engagement.
+Still, wou will have to register for the *"exam"* on campus. **Point of no return**: Once you gave the first presentation (Nov 11), you have to register.

 ## Additional information for SimTech students

 You might also be interested in the course *Sustainable Development of Simulation Software* by Bernd Flemisch and Dennis Gläser, which is starting in summer term 2022.
 Their course has a stronger focus on software engineering patterns and project work in C++ for simulation software.
 Our course *Simulation Software Engineering* focuses more on the tools commonly used in the development of simulation software.
 The course of Flemisch/Gläser is **not** a prerequisite to follow our course on simulation software engineering and neither vice versa.
 We encourage you, however, to follow both courses if you are interested in the topic.